 Note this exchange between Syracusan Dromio and Adriana concerning the item for which Antipholus was arrested: "A chain, a chain!
 Do you not hear it ring?"
 "What, the chain?"
 "No, the bell, 'tis time that I were gone" (IV.ii.51-53).
-Eva Turner Clark identifies this as referring to Sir Christopher Hatton, the "affected pribble" who was probably "inordinately proud" (Ogburn and Ogburn 113) of a gold bell and chain won from Queen Elizabeth at a 1571 tournament at which Oxford excelled over all others (Clark 18; cf. Ogburn 583).
+Eva Turner Clark identifies this as alluding to Sir Christopher Hatton, the "affected pribble" who was probably "inordinately proud" (Ogburn and Ogburn 113) of a gold bell and chain given to him by Queen Elizabeth at a 1571 tournament at which Oxford excelled over all others and was awarded a tablet of diamonds (Clark 18; cf. Ogburn 583).
 In any case, after some quibbling about Time, Adriana gives Dromio the bail money requested.

 Antipholus of Syracuse reviews the strange events of the day: